idcrook/psychic-winner/10inch_rackmount_1U_raspis/README.md

 -	used a simple muckup.scad to import STLs for comparison in OpenSCAD.

--	my-raspberry-pi-rack-1u-frame-w68p0-bolt2p4-f0p25.stl
+-	my-raspberry-pi-rack-1u-frame-w67p0-bolt2p4-f0p25.stl

 	-	Recreated a 10inch frame version.
-Mine uses outer with of 68.0 mm (theirs 67.0 mm)
+Mine using outer width of 67.0 mm to match theirs

 Printing
 --------